Media Handle Management

 To manage the media packet handle:

 After creating the media packet handle, call the media_format_unref() function for the media format handle.
-Because all functions that create a media packet handle increase the reference count of the media format handle, you must decrease the count.
+Because all functions that create a media packet handle increase the reference count of the media format handle, you must decrease the reference count.

 The following example codes show the different ways you create the media packet handle: